tangomon-game/tangomon/README.txt

 are incorrect, your tangomon will be confused and not perform the action at all.

-When you defeat a tangomon, that tangomon will offer to teach you a new tangoji.
-Again, you choose your tangojis if you accept their offer.
+You can add tangojis to learn through the menu on the map screen.
-Tangojis degrade in effectiveness over time, so it is in your best interest to learn new tangojis as much as possible.
+Tangojis degrade in effectiveness over time as you successfully use them, so it is in your best interest to learn new tangojis as much as possible.
+This is also ideal from a learning perspective.

-When you have learned a tangoji, you can convert it to a "tangokan".
+When you have learned a tangoji, you can convert it to a "tangokan" via the menu in the map screen accessed by the Enter key.
 Tangokans are used to convince other tangomon to join your team.
 At the end of a battle, if you have any active tangokans, you will be given the opportunity to use one.
 You will have to correctly give the tangoji used to create the tangokan used.
 If you fail, the tangokan will revert back into a tangoji.

 After using a tangokan, your tangomon will test your memory of it several times over the course of the next several months, so make sure you really know every tangoji you convert into a tangokan!
-Any failure to pass your tangomon's test will result in that tangomon abandoning you.
+Any failure to pass your tangomon's test will result in that tangomon abandoning you and the old tangoji being added back into your current tangoji list.

 That's it!
 See if you can collect all types of tangomon!